zehnm/idf-improv-wifi-ble/README.md

 - [x] Connection to the device with https://www.improv-wifi.com/ works:
   - [x] Authorization request (push the button) is shown if authorization is enabled.
   - [x] WiFi provisioning dialog is shown if authorization is disabled.
-- [x] Capablilites, current state, and error state can be read.
+- [x] Capabilities, current state, and error state can be read.
 - [x] Identify command works (except with Chrome on Mac, see below).
 - [x] WiFi credentials are received (except with Chrome on Mac, see below).
 - [x] WiFi connection with received credentials.